 Favoritism and Flooding: Clientelism and Allocation of Irrigation Water.
 2019.
 World Development 114, 175-195.

-Can a Rule-of-Thumb Tool Improve Fertilizer Management?
-Experimental Evidence from Bangladesh (with Mahnaz Islam, conditional accept at Economic Development and Cultural Change)
+`Rule-of-Thumb’ Instructions to Improve Fertilizer Management?
+Experimental Evidence from Bangladesh (with Mahnaz Islam, conditionally accepted at Economic Development and Cultural Change)

-I test the land and labor market effects of a property rights reform that computerized rural land records, and provided access to digitized records and automated transactions to agricultural landowners and cultivators in Pakistan.
-Using the staggered roll-out of the program, I find that while the reforms do not shift land ownership, landowning households are more likely to rent out land, and lower their agricultural participation.
-On the flip side, cultivating households have access to more land, as rented in land and overall farm size per cultivating household increases.
+I test the land and labor market effects of a property rights reform that computerized rural land records, making digitized records and automated transactions accessible to agricultural landowners and cultivators in Pakistan.
+Using the staggered roll-out of the program, I find that while the reforms do not shift land ownership, landowning households are more likely to rent out land and shift into non-agricultural occupations.
+At the same time, cultivating households have access to more land, as rented in land and overall farm size per cultivating household increases.
 I construct measures of farmer level TFP and marginal product of land, and demonstrate evidence of improved allocative efficiency as land is redistributed towards more productive farmers.
-Aggregate district level data suggests an improvement in overall crop yield.
-The reforms do not shift land ownership, implying that land ownership transfers constitute higher transaction costs than land rental.
-The results suggest that a light touch reform that computerizes land ownership and tenancy records can improve tenure security and partially relieve land markets frictions.
-The results also have implications for both the allocation of land across farmers and the selection of labor into farming—the reforms facilitate tenancy transactions resulting in a reallocation of land towards cultivators that leads to increased farm scale, and also a selection of some households out of farming.
+Aggregate district level data suggests an improvement in overall cereal yield and a reduction in the dispersion of marginal products of land.
+The results have implications for both the allocation of land across farmers and the selection of labor into farming, and demonstrate that agricultural land market frictions present a constraint to scale farming and structural change in developing countries.

 Tenancy and Clientelism (Revision requested by Journal of Economic Behavior and Organization)